-Eagle games may be heard in the Spokane/Cheney area on 700-AM ESPN, www.700espn.com & via iphone app. (search for “700 ESPN the ticket” and download app).
-It’s also available at www.tunein.com and via a tunein app for mobile phones.
+Eastern home and away football and men’s basketball games may be heard in the Spokane/Cheney area on 700-AM ESPN, www.700espn.com & via mobile phone app. (search for “700 ESPN the ticket” and download app).
+Games may also be heard via www.tunein.com and tunein’s mobile apps by searching for 700 ESPN.

 |Dennis Patchin (far left), Keith Osso (second from left) and Steve "The Wingman" Pry (far right) pose with former Eastern student and current ESPN broadcaster Colin Cowherd.|

 Paul Sorensen (background) is in his 12th year of handling analysis and color commentary for Eagle football.
 He has been associated with the Eagles on radio since 1985.

 Below is the complete 10-game Big Sky Conference schedule on

 Sept.
 20 – Eastern Washington at Montana State - Noon Pacific time